PyFR/PyFR/doc/src/developer_guide.rst

 A `Stepper`_ acts to advance the simulation by a single time-step.
 Specifically, a `Stepper`_ has a method named :code:`step` which advances a `System`_ by a single time-step.
-There are eight types of `Stepper`_ available in PyFR |release|:
+There are five types of `Stepper`_ available in PyFR |release|:

 .. toggle-header::
     :header: *StdEulerStepper* **Click to show**